-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with neuromyelitis optica, (also known as Devic’s Disease) which is an autoimmune, inflammatory, demyelinating disease of the central nervous system (CNS).
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with neuromyelitis optica, (also known as Devic’s Disease) which is an autoimmune, inflammatory, demyelinating disease of the central nervous system (CNS).
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets in the CNS without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, the ultrasound produces a temporary opening of the blood-central nervous system barrier (similar to the blood-brain barrier) which allows the delivery of remyelinating cells and an antibiotic, which can decrease the severity of the disease.
 All of this can occur without any surgery.
 While early preclinical results are promising, there is still much to be done before this technology will be widely available for patients.

 The primary options for treatment of neuromyelitis optica include plasmapheresis, but this is temporary, and patients typically have recurrent disease and eventual disability.
 There is no cure for the disease.